-Mobile Media: Producing Visual Stories with the iPhone
+Mobile Media: Producing Visual Stories With Your iPhone

-The iPhone is able to shoot amazing high definition video, act as a basic editing suite, apply professional-looking finishes and then instantly distribute the material around the globe.
+Your iPhone is able to shoot amazing high definition video, act as a basic editing suite, apply professional-looking finishes and then instantly distribute the material around the globe.
 Communication professionals, from journalists to social media acolytes, are now ditching bulky video kits to rely on Apple’s pocket rocket.
 The question, though, is how to overcome its inherent limitations and transform it into the ultimate ally.

 This two-day certificate workshop provides all skills necessary for shooting quality video on your iPhone.
 We’ll take you through how to capture key moments from events, product launches, conferences and interviews to publishing on social networks or your website.
 You’ll work hands-on with experienced TV and online content producers to learn foolproof techniques for capturing professional looking videos on your iPhone.

-- Best practice for shooting, editing and producing video on an iPhone
+- Best practices for producing, shooting, and editing video on an iPhone

-- To develop a story for video including storyboarding techniques
+- How to develop a story for video including storyboarding techniques

 - Best-in-class interviewing techniques from world-class reporters

-- Tips for choosing video locations, lighting, and audio
+- Tips for choosing video locations and how to optimize lighting, and audio

-- To edit your video on the mobile device for quick publishing
+- How to edit your video on the mobile device for quick publishing

-- The basics of editing on Adobe Premier Pro for a polished, professional look
+- The basics of editing on iMovie along with techniques

-- To compress files for uploading to social networks or websites
+- How to upload to social networks or websites from your mobile device

 - The secrets to creating video that resonates with a mobile audience!